James Francis McIntyre

-James Francis Aloysius McIntyre (June 25, 1886 – July 16, 1979) was an American prelate of the Roman Catholic Church.
-He served as Archbishop of Los Angeles from 1948 to 1970, and was created a cardinal in 1953.
+James Francis Aloysius McIntyre (June 25, 1886 – July 16, 1979) was an American prelate of the Catholic Church.
+He served as archbishop of Los Angeles in California from 1948 to 1970, and was created a cardinal in 1953.
+He previously served as an auxiliary bishop of the Archdiocese of New York from 1940 to 1948.

 He was a highly successful builder of new parishes, churches, and schools.
-He was notable in Church politics, and his reputation remains highly controversial.
+He was notable in church politics, and his reputation remains highly controversial.

 Early life

-James McIntyre was born in Manhattan to James and Mary (née Pelly) McIntyre.
+James McIntyre was born on June 25, 1886, in Manhattan to James and Mary (née Pelly) McIntyre.
 His father was a native of New York City and member of the mounted police, and his mother was from Kiltormer, County Galway, Ireland.
 McIntyre attended Public School No. 70 because there was no room for him at the local parochial school.

-His father was rendered an invalid after falling from his horse in Central Park and sustaining serious injuries; his mother then opened a dressmaking business to support the family.
+His father became totally disabled after falling from his horse in Central Park in Manhattan; his mother then opened a dressmaking business to support the family.
 Following his mother's death in 1896, McIntyre and his father were taken into the nearby home of a relative.
 He did not attend high school, instead becoming an errand boy in the financial market.
-He attended night school at Columbia University and City College.
+He attended night school at Columbia University and City College, both in Manhattan.

 At age 16, McIntyre became a runner on the New York Stock Exchange, working for the brokerage firm of H.L.
 Horton & Co.
-He was offered a junior partnership at Horton in 1914, but declined in order to pursue Holy Orders.
-He then studied at Cathedral College for a year before entering St. Joseph's Seminary in Yonkers where he was a friend of Patrick O'Boyle.
+He was offered a junior partnership at Horton in 1914, but declined it in order to enter the priesthood.
+He then studied at Cathedral College in Queens for a year before entering St. Joseph's Seminary in Yonkers, New York, where he was a friend of future Cardinal Patrick O'Boyle.

 Priesthood

-McIntyre was ordained to the priesthood by Archbishop Patrick Hayes on May 21, 1921.
-He then served as assistant pastor of St. Gabriel's Church in the Lower East Side until 1923, whence he became assistant chancellor for the Archdiocese of New York.
-He was promoted to chancellor in 1934, and named Privy Chamberlain of His Holiness, Pius XI on December 27 of that year.
-Appointed a Domestic Prelate by Pope Pius XI on November 12, 1936.
+McIntyre was ordained to the priesthood by Archbishop Patrick Hayes for the Archdiocese of New York on May 21, 1921, at St. Patrick's Cathedral in Manhattan.
+After his ordination, the archdiocese assigned him as assistant pastor of St. Gabriel's Parish on the Lower East Side of Manhattan.
+In 1923, he was named assistant chancellor for the archdiocese.
+He was promoted to chancellor in 1934, and named privy chamberlain by Pope Pius XI on December 27, 1943.
+Pius XI elevated him to the status of a domestic prelate on November 12, 1936.

-Following the appointment of Francis Spellman to Archbishop of New York in 1939, McIntyre was named to the archdiocesan board of consultors.
+Following the appointment of Auxiliary Bishop Francis Spellman to archbishop of New York in 1939, McIntyre was named to the archdiocesan board of consultors.
 In 1939, he formed the Columbiettes, a Knights of Columbus women's auxiliary.